stefwalter/weldr.github.io/_posts/2018-10-08-Pushing-Images-to-Azure.md

     $ az vm create --resource-group $GROUP --location eastus --name $VHD --image $VHD --admin-username azure-user --generate-ssh-keys
      - Running ...

-Use your private key via SSH to access the resulting instance as usual.
+Private SSH keys will be written to your home directory under ```~/.ssh```.
+If you do not have any existing SSH keys, they will become your default SSH keys.
+The above command will print out an IP address to access the VM.
 The user to log in as is ```azure-user```

+    $ ssh -i ~/.ssh/id_rsa azure-user@40.76.0.100